 Proposals promoted through the Waiting Restriction Review programme can help to reduce some of these parking issues.
 They can lead to more efficient traffic flow, clearer footways, reductions in Highway safety risks and more efficient parking management/containment.
 These can lead to lower vehicle emissions, the removal of barriers toward the greater use of sustainable and healthy transport modes and the greater appeal for local communities to consider Play Street initiatives.
-The proposals will contribute to the Council's goal of making the town carbon neutral by 2030.
+The proposals will contribute to the Council's goal of making the town carbon neutral by 2030

-5. Environmental and climate implications
+5. Environmental and Climate Implications

-- 5.1 The Council declared a Climate Emergency at its meeting on 26th February 2019 (Minute 48 refers). - 5.2 A climate impact assessment has been conducted for the recommendations of this report.
+- 5.1.
+The Council declared a Climate Emergency at its meeting on 26 February 2019 (Minute 48 refers). - 5.2.
+A climate impact assessment has been conducted for the recommendations of this report.

-There has been some minor negative impact for investigation and design, through travel and energy usage.
-Travel impacts have been partly mitigated through preferred use of the Council's electric pool cars and through walking and cycling to site wherever practicable.
+There will be some minor negative impacts for investigation and design, through travel and energy usage.
+Travel impacts will be mitigated through preferred use of the Council's electric pool cars and through walking and cycling to site wherever possible.
 Advertised notices need to be weatherproof and are, therefore, not typically recyclable.
 The implementation of schemes currently requires burning of fossil fuels for the specialist machinery and some road marking application/removal techniques.